JacobCrabill/pidock/README.md

 `extract` - Extracts files from raspbian.img to run in docker\
 `build` - Builds docker image from extracted files and custom additions\
 `compose` - Creates custom.img from built docker image\
-`flash` - Flashes custom.img onto memory device (default: /dev/mmcblk0)
+`flash` - Flashes custom.img onto memory device (default: /dev/mmcblk0)\
+`run` - Runs the custom Docker image after the 'build' step (Default entrypoint: 'bash')

 Use Dockerfile to build the pi's root as if it were a docker image.
 Example simply changes pi's password to that specified by --passwd instead of the